finos/common-domain-model/docs/download.md

 ## CDM as Excel

 CDM as Excel is published [here](https://central.sonatype.com/artifact/org.finos.cdm/cdm-excel/versions).
-Then click on the `Browse` button for latest version available as a `zip` file containing CDM Types, Attributes and Enums in a `.xlsx` file.
+Then click on the `Browse` button for latest version available as a `.xlsx` file containing CDM Types, Attributes and Enums.

 ## CDM Event Specification Module as DAML